julianoes/siyi-a8-mini-camera-manager/README.md

 ### Run

 And run it, passing as positional arguments:
-- How MAVSDK should connect to the Pixhawk, for serial: `serial:///dev/serial/to/pixhawk:baudrate`:
+- How MAVSDK should connect to the Pixhawk, for serial: `serial:///dev/serial/to/pixhawk:baudrate`
-- Where MAVSDK should forward MAVLink traffic to (e.g. to QGroundControl): `udp://some.ip.x.y:port`
+- Whether to enable/disable forwarding (default: off)
-- Our IP (where RTSP video is available): `our.ip.x.y`
+- Our IP (where RTSP video is available): `192.168.x.y`

 E.g.
 ```
-build/camera_manager serial:///dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A907CB4L-if00-port0:3000000 udp://192.168.1.51:14550 192.168.1.29
+build/camera_manager serial:///dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A907CB4L-if00-port0:3000000 'on' 192.168.1.29
 ```

 ## Pixhawk connection